-The 2021 Annual Leaders Gathering is the second such meeting of emerging leaders within the LéO Africa Institute and Konrad-Adenauer-Stiftung networks across East Africa to reflect on the challenges facing society today and how different networks of innovators, entrepreneurs and decision makers in the public sector can come together to address them.
+The 2022 Annual Leaders Gathering will take place between 25-27 November, bringing together emerging leaders within the LéO Africa Institute network across Africa.
+Participants will reflect on the challenges facing society today and how different networks of innovators, entrepreneurs, and decision-makers in the public sector can come together to address them.

 Chief Public Affairs and Communications Officer, Mastercard Foundation

 "Julie is the Chief Public Affairs and Communications Officer at the Mastercard Foundation" overseeing corporate, programmatic, policy & thought leadership communications, and a team spanning Africa and Canada.
 Prior to her role at the Foundation, Julie had a two decade career in the fields of broadcast, print, digital media and development communications.